Porphyrins Evaluation, Washed Erythrocytes

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.

 Testing begins with total RBC porphyrins.
 If the result is <80 mcg/dL, it is normal and testing is complete.
 If the total RBC porphyrin value is >80 mcg/dL, fractionation assays will be performed at an additional charge to identify the porphyrin involved.
-The PPFR/28116 Protoporphyrin, Fractionation, Reflex fractionates RBC protoporphyrin into free protoporphyrin and zinc-complexed protoporphyrin.
-Depending on this result, the PFR/28117 Porphyrins, Fractionation, Reflex may be added which fractionates and individually quantitates RBC porphyrins (uroporphyrin, coproporphyrin, and protoporphyrin).
+The protoporphyrin fractionation yields free protoporphyrin and zinc-complexed protoporphyrin.
+Depending on this result, porphyrins fractionation may be added, which fractionates and individually quantitates RBC porphyrins (uroporphyrin, coproporphyrin, and protoporphyrin).

 The following algorithms are available in Special Instructions: